 There are very few negatives about this album; I suppose if you’re turned off by the more experimental end of 80s pop, you’ll be hard-pressed at times…and while his vocals are distinctive and evocative, they may be something of an acquired taste.
 However, there are hooks aplenty and more than enough texture to reward further listening.

 Adrian Belew – “Lone Rhino” LP (ZIP file)

-After much hand-wringing mixed with actual work, The Cinefamily (the repertory movie theater/non-profit arts organization I program for in Los Angeles) now has a spiffy new website, complete with a brand-new blog as well!
+After much hand-wringing mixed with actual work, cure The Cinefamily (the repertory movie theater/non-profit arts organization I program for in Los Angeles) now has a spiffy new website, complete with a brand-new blog as well!
 The big model for us, blog-wise, is WFMU’s Beware Of The Blog, with its massive flows of of cultural analysis and tasty tidbits of found video/audio/ephemera, etc. In addition, we’ll also be posting MP3 downloads of our sizeable archive of in-house Q&A sessions we’ve conducted with actors and filmmakers over the years (such as Harmony Korine, Ben Gazarra, Alexander Payne, David O. Russell and more!)
 I might even start podcasting for the blog as well — we’ll see how that shakes out.